ryohey/webgl-react/README.md

 ### HitArea

-HitArea is a component that enables mouse and pointer event handling for WebGL rendered shapes.
+HitArea is a component that enables mouse, pointer, and wheel event handling for WebGL rendered shapes.
 It defines an invisible interactive area that can respond to user input.

 ```tsx
 import { HitArea } from "@ryohey/webgl-react"